 Senior Project in Psychology

-The Senior Project consists of a one or two semester-long course focusing on intensive independent research that culminates in a written thesis and oral presentation.
-Most Psychology concentrators elect to complete a two-semester empirical project in which they design a study, collect and analyze the data, and interpret the results.
-Some students (e.g., double majors) choose instead to complete a one-semester project, which normally includes synthesis of research in the relevant literature of an area (or areas) and a proposal for an empirical study or intervention.
-The project provides the opportunity for students to synthesize what they have learned in coursework in the concentration by requiring them to take an in-depth look at a particular question in psychology and to produce an original piece of scholarship.
-In order to have sufficient background in a topic area to pursue a senior project during the senior year, students should elect appropriate advanced courses during their junior year.
+The Senior Project consists of a one-semester-long course focusing on intensive independent research that culminates in a written thesis and oral presentation.
+Many Psychology concentrators elect to complete a empirical project in which they collect and analyze data and interpret the results.
+Other students choose to complete a synthesis of research in the relevant literature of an area (or areas) and a proposal for an empirical study or intervention.
+The Senior Project provides the opportunity for students to synthesize what they have learned in coursework in the concentration by requiring them to take an in-depth look at a particular question in psychology and to produce an original piece of scholarship.
+In order to have sufficient background in a topic area to pursue a Senior Project during the senior year, students should elect appropriate advanced courses during their junior year.

-The thesis is due the last day of classes of the semester in which the work was completed.
+The written thesis is due on the last day of classes of the semester in which the work was completed.
 All students submit one copy of the thesis to the faculty supervisor.
-Each student will make an oral presentation of the senior project work at a meeting held during one of the last weeks of classes of the semester when the project is completed.
 The thesis is to be prepared in the style of the American Psychological Association Publication Manual.
 An example of a title page for the thesis is presented below.
+Each student will make an oral presentation of the Senior Project work at a meeting held during one of the last weeks of classes of the semester when the project is completed.

 Sample Title Page